mbeijen/File-MimeInfo/README.md

   http://freedesktop.org/Software/shared-mime-info

-This module requires these other modules which can be obtained from the [CPAN](https://metacpan.org) if they are not allready installed on your system:
+This module requires these other modules which can be obtained from the [CPAN](https://metacpan.org) if they are not already installed on your system:

 * Carp